BashSenpai/cli/README.md

 senpai become angry pirate
 ```

-This command alters BashSenpai's persona to an angry pirate, infusing a fun twist into the responses.
+This prompt alters BashSenpai's persona to an angry pirate, infusing a fun twist into the responses.
 You are not confined to a specific list of characters and can input anything you desire.
 Our ingeniously designed backend API, equipped with multi-level prompts and instructions, ensures all eccentric ideas are nicely integrated with the core functionality of the tool.

 * Ask a question: